 Oily fish contain omega-3 which is essential for building immunity-boosting cells.
 All omega-3, 6 and 9 are necessary for optimal health, and clinical trials suggest omega-3 may activate parts of your immune system.

 Not a fish fan?
 Substitute with foods like flaxseeds, eggs and chia seeds, and supplement your diet with high-quality omega-3 which is molecularly distilled to remove environmental contaminants.
 Baze omega-3 contains three times the amount of omega-3 per soft gel (800 mg) compared to standard fish oil.

 7 – No sunshine?
 Supplement with Vitamin D instead

 The most natural way to get more vitamin D – another friend of your immune system – is exposing your skin to sunlight, but that’s not easy in winter.

 Studies show that taking vitamin D supplements can have a beneficial effect on immune function, in particular in the context of autoimmunity.
 It also has the added benefit of working alongside calcium and magnesium to keep bones healthy and helping to prevent osteoporosis, which affects over 200 million women worldwide.
 Baze uses Vitamin D3 (Cholecalciferol), the form naturally produced in your body from sunlight, which is superior to Vitamin D2.

 Start boosting your immunity today

 Your body may show signs and symptoms depending on which nutrients you’re low on, but the only way to truly know is through testing.
-A Baze Kit is pain-free and provides you with accurate results showing which nutrients your body needs to boost immunity, plus the personalized supplements to make it happen.
+A Baze Starter Kit is pain-free and provides you with accurate results showing which nutrients your body needs to boost immunity, plus the personalized supplements to make it happen.
 Order yours today.

 Baze is a next-generation personalized nutrition service that offers you the real science behind supplementation and results that you can feel.
 Learn more about our team here.